-interface-id (Optional) Valid interfaces include physical ports (including type, module, and port number) and port channels.
+interface-id v (Optional) Valid interfaces include physical ports (including type, stack member, module, and port number) and port channels.
 The port-channel range is 1 to 6. vlan vlan-id (Optional) VLAN identification.
-The range is 1 to 4094. accounting (Optional) Display accounting information on the interface, including acti protocols and input and output packets and octets.
+The range is 1 to 4094. accounting (Optional) Display accounting information on the interface, including active protocols and input and output packets and octets.
 Note The display shows only packets processed in software; hardware-switched packets do not appear. capabilities (Optional) Display the capabilities of all interfaces or the specified interface, including the features and options that you can configure on the interface.
-Though visible in the command line help, this option is not available for VLAN IDs. module number (Optional) Display capabilities , switchport configuration, or transceiver characteristics (depending on preceding keyword) of all interfaces on the switch.
-The only valid module number is 1.
-This option is not available if you enter a specific interface ID. counters (Optional) See the show interfaces counters command. description (Optional) Display the administrative status and description set for an interface. etherchannel (Optional) Display interface EtherChannel information. flowcontrol (Optional) Display interface flowcontrol information pruning (Optional) Display interface trunk VTP pruning information. stats (Optional) Display the input and output packets by switching path for the interface. status (Optional) Display the status of the interface.
-A status of unsupported in the Type field means that a non-Cisco small form-factor pluggable (SFP) module is inserted in the module slot. err-disabled (Optional) Display interfaces in error-disabled state. switchport (Optional) Display the administrative and operational status of a switching port, including port blocking and port protection settings. backup (Optional) Display Flex Link backup interface configuration and status for the specified interface or all interfaces on the switch. transceiver [detail properties] (Optional) Display the physical properties of a CWDM or DWDM small form-factor (SFP) module interface.
-The keywords have these meanings: • detail -(Optional) Display calibration properties, including high and low numbers and any alarm information. • properties -(Optional) Display speed and duplex settings on an interface.
+Though visible in the command line help, this option is not available for VLAN IDs. module number (Optional) Display capabilities , switchport configuration, or transceiver characteristics (depending on preceding keyword) of all interfaces on the specified stack member or switch.
+The range is 1 to 4.
+This option is not available if you enter a specific interface ID.
+Note Stacking is supported only on Catalyst 2960-S switches running the LAN base image.
+On all other Catalyst 2960 switches, the only valid module number is 1. counters (Optional) See the show interfaces counters command. description (Optional) Display the administrative status and description set for an interface. etherchannel (Optional) Display interface EtherChannel information. flowcontrol (Optional) Display interface flowcontrol information pruning (Optional) Display interface trunk VTP pruning information. stats (Optional) Display the input and output packets by switching path for the interface. status (Optional) Display the status of the interface.
+A status of unsupported in the Type field means that a non-Cisco small form-factor pluggable (SFP) module is inserted in the module slot. err-disabled (Optional) Display interfaces in error-disabled state. switchport (Optional) Display the administrative and operational status of a switching port, • including port blocking and port protection settings.

-trunk Display interface trunk information.
-If you do not specify an interface, only information for active trunking ports appears. begin (Optional) Display begins with the line that matches the expression. l exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+transceiver [detail properties] tail (Optional) Display the physical properties of a CWDM or DWDM small form-factor (SFP) module interface.
+The keywords have these meanings: • detail -(Optional) Display calibration properties, including high and low numbers and any alarm information. • properties -(Optional) Display speed and duplex settings on an interface. trunk Display interface trunk information.
+If you do not specify an interface, only information for active trunking ports appears. l begin (Optional) Display begins with the line that matches the expression. l exclude (Optional) Display excludes lines that match the expression . linclude (Optional) Display includes lines that match the specified expression . expression Expression in the output to use as a reference point.